EU Drafts Hydraulic Fracturing Guidelines to Mitigate Conflicting Laws

 Boeing Looking to Add Diesel From Vegetable Oils to Flights

-Boeing Co., the largest commercial airplane maker, is looking to get approval from U.S. watchdogs to fuel airplanes with diesel made from vegetable oils to reduce fossil fuel consumption and curb carbon emissions.
+Boeing Co., the largest commercial airplane maker, is looking to get approval from U.S. nashville dui attorney to defend the operation on the fuel airplanes with diesel made from vegetable oils to reduce fossil fuel consumption and curb carbon emissions.
 The “green” diesel fuel produces less than half the carbon dioxide emissions than fossil fuel and will only cost about $3 per gallon in the United States, says Boeing.
 Existing refineries may provide as much as 600 million gallons of the “green fuel” for jets annually, accounting for 1 percent of global aviation demand, adds the Chicago-based airplane maker.

 Libya’s Oil Expansion Aids Refiners

 The first expansion in Libya’s oil production in 10 months is seen to lower regional crude costs and boost margins for troubled European refiners.
 Libya – holder of Africa’s biggest crude oil reserves- have tripled supplies to about 650,000 barrels a day in the three weeks to Jan.13.
 Europe closed about 10 percent of its oil refining capacity since 2008 on rising crude prices and increased competition from new Asian plants and US shale.
 Analysts say that a sustained Libyan recovery may help reduce the relative cost of crude coming from Algeria and the North Sea.